Poisson reduction as a coisotropic intersection: Shifted Poisson algebras

-\begin{prop} Thus defined differential, coaction, multiplication and $L_\infty$ operations make $\T_\bullet(A[1])\otimes M$ into a left $\widehat{\bP}_n$-comodule over $\T_\bullet(A[1])$. \end{prop} \begin{proof} To prove compatibility of the $L_\infty$ operations with the coaction, it is enough to assume each argument is either in $M$ or in $\T_\bullet(A[1])$.
+\begin{prop} The differential, coaction, multiplication and $L_\infty$ operations defined above make $\T_\bullet(A[1])\otimes M$ into a left $\widehat{\bP}_n$-comodule over $\T_\bullet(A[1])$. \end{prop} \begin{proof} To prove compatibility of the $L_\infty$ operations with the coaction, it is enough to assume each argument is either in $M$ or in $\T_\bullet(A[1])$.
 If all arguments are in $\T_\bullet(A[1])$, the compatibility with the coaction was checked in Proposition \ref{prop:PnKoszul}.
 If all arguments are in $M$ and $k=2$ we have

 and

 If all but one arguments are in $M$ and $k$ is arbitrary we have

 and